Mitsusabur0/Mitsusabur0/README.md

 - 👋 Hi, I’m @Mitsusabur0
 - Just started my journey into programming - been studying literature and sociology for a couple of years, but now decided to pursue this other passion of mine
 - Currently learning Web development (TOP) and python (CS50p)
-# I’m looking to collaborate on ...
+- I’m looking to collaborate on ... nothing yet!
-# How to reach me ...
+- How to reach me ... idk

 <!---
 Mitsusabur0/Mitsusabur0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.